 The Akhal Teke is one of the most expensive horse breeds in the world and can sell for as much as $50,000 or more.

-Perlino is another color that looks almost identical to cremello, but is genetically different.
+Perlino is another color that looks almost identical to cremello, but it is genetically different.
 Perlinos are technically bay horses with a double "cream" gene, whereas cremellos are chestnut horses with double cream.
 Regardless, it's equally gorgeous.

 Roan is a unique color pattern that features little white hairs throughout the coat.
 You can find red roans that have a red base color with roaning through their coat, or bay roans.